-- Stakeholder input during the programme theory development to ensure that domains important to patients will be understood; - Inclusion of different study designs, including English and Arabic language data; - Limited to the PHC services that belong to the Ministry of Health (MOH), which might not sufficiently capture how and why patients choose other PHC services in SA; - Limited to the patient perspective, which might increase the risk of missing important domains from other perspectives in PHC services, such as the health professional perspective.
+- Stakeholder input during the programme theory development to ensure that domains important to patients will be understood. - ► Inclusion of different study designs, including English and Arabic language data. - ▶ Limited to the primary healthcare (PHC) services that belong to the Ministry of Health, which might not sufficiently capture how and why patients choose other PHC services in Saudi Arabia. - ▶ Limited to the patient perspective, which might increase the risk of missing important domains from other perspectives in PHC services, such as the health professional perspective.